thedeaddan/checkprocess/README.md

 A script that checks your processes and the temperature of the processor
 For this script, you need 3 libraries:
 `sudo pip3 install colorama` - Color output
-`sudo pip3 install psutil` - Reading data from sensors
+`sudo pip3 install subprocess` - Reading data from sensors
 `sudo pip3 install psi` - Interaction with processes